Act Now to Take Advantage of Next Year’s Tax Changes

 You should confirm with your financial or tax advisor how much benefit you will receive from a tax-free charitable distribution.

-- To take advantage of this opportunity, distributions must be made before Jan.
-1, 2014.
+- To take advantage of this opportunity, distributions must be made by Dec.
+31, 2014.

 - Tax-free charitable distributions may only be made from traditional IRAs and not other retirement plans.
 However, taxpayers can convert another retirement plan to a traditional IRA and then make a qualifying tax-free distribution.